ixnisarg/mini_projects/README.md

-# Python mini projects
+# mini projects
-These are some cool useful python mini projects just add packages and you
-# good to go
+This Repo contains some of usefull programs.